kenhimmel-sketch/Legendsofthepark/README.md

 php tests/theme_palette_test.php
 ```

-The first command performs a syntax check, while the latter scripts confirm that the Nevada park seed file retains 20+ fully-detailed entries and that the theme CSS continues to ship the emerald, sunset, and blue Discord-inspired palette required by the project brief.
+The first command performs a syntax check, while the latter scripts confirm that the league seed file retains 20+ fully-detailed entries and that the theme CSS continues to ship the emerald, sunset, and blue palette required by the project brief.